yshamin/tsf/examples/jaxws-jms-spec/README.txt

 ==================================================================

-This sample demonstrates use of the Document-Literal style binding over SOAP/JMS Specification Transport.
+This sample demonstrates use of the Document-Literal style binding over the SOAP/JMS Specification Transport.

 This sample consists of 3 parts: common/   - This directory contains the code that is common